surajmandal99/car_rent_ui/README.md

 # car_rent_ui

-# Animated UI for the car rent app.💻
+# Car Rental App UI  . 🚗💻
+# Here the app Ui is made with some cool animation which makes the app more attractive 📲🔥